KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 The Effects/Composition Stack shows all effects applied to a clip or a track.
 This is where you make changes to the effect settings.
 See the :ref:`Effects/Composition Stack <effects_and_compositions>` section of this documentation for more details.

+.. _view-effects:

 Effects
 -------

-Switches the Effects widget on or off.
+Switches the Effects :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_effects.webp
    :align:  left